UniBreakfast/web-dev-knowledge-graph/requirements/nodus.md

 ### `getListedNodes()`

-This function (method) should return the list of ids of the currently listed nodes either in `all` mode or in the list of linked nodes of the current node.
+This function (method) should return the list of ids of the currently listed nodes either in `many` mode or in the list of linked nodes of the current node.

 [Back to top](#nodus-module-requirements)

 ### `removeNode(id)`

-This function (method) should remove the node with the given `id` from the list of currently shown nodes either in `all` mode or in the list of linked nodes of the current node.
+This function (method) should remove the node with the given `id` from the list of currently shown nodes either in `many` mode or in the list of linked nodes of the current node.

 ## Custom events

 ### `gotonodetrigger`

-This event should be dispatched when the user clicks on a "Go to Node" button next to a specific node in `all` mode.
+This event should be dispatched when the user clicks on a "Go to Node" button next to a specific node in `many` mode.
 It should carry such node detail as `id`.

 [Back to top](#nodus-module-requirements)